Customs & Traditions in The Netherlands

 Always call or text a person to arrange a visit.
 Unannounced visits are not common, except between close friends and family.

 Dutch rarely invite those whom they are not closely acquainted with to visit their house.
-Rather, invitations to meet for coffee in a public space is more common.
+Rather, invitations to meet for coffee in a public space are more common.

 Punctuality is important to many Dutch.
 Thus, ensure you arrive at the time.